Dianne Reeves Shapes an Evening of Grace

 Venue: Miner Auditorium, San Francisco

-Personnel: Dianne Reeves (vocals); John Beasley (piano, keyboards, melodica); Reuben Rogers (acoustic and electric bass); Terreon Gully (drums); Romero Lubambo (acoustic and electric guitar)
+Personnel: Dianne Reeves (vocals); John Beasley (piano, keyboards, melodica); Reuben Rogers (acoustic and electric bass); Terreon Gully (drums and percussion); Romero Lubambo (acoustic and electric guitar)

 Encore: “You Taught My Heart to Sing